- Halo Collar

 This information is accessible in the Halo App; when a fence is selected, you will see the Warning Area and Protection Zone, as well as a small question mark in a circle to the right.
 Clicking on that blue question mark circle (indicated by the red arrow in the image below) will give you a pop-up that explains when these different types of feedback are administered.

-To manage your collar's feedback settings, see the article "How do I manage prevention feedback and encouragement feedback?"
+To manage your collar's feedback settings, see the article: "How to issue or manage Prevention and Encouragement Feedback"

-Warning Feedback occurs when the following conditions are met: Your dog is inside the fence; it enters the warning area (which begins about 7-10 feet from the fence); and it is actively moving toward the boundary.
+Warning Feedback occurs when the following conditions are met: Your dog is inside the fence; it enters the warning area (which begins about 7-10 feet [2.1 - 3.0 meters] from the fence); and it is actively moving toward the boundary.
 This is the first line of defense.

 Like Warning Feedback, the collar offers Boundary Feedback when the dog is still inside the fence, but continues to approach the boundary even after receiving the Warning Feedback.
 If your Boundary Feedback prompt is different than your Warning feedback prompt (i.e. your Warning Feedback is a beep and your Boundary Feedback is a vibration), then your dog will receive both of these corrections simultaneously.

 If your dog moves past the fence boundary, it will trigger the Halo Collar's Emergency Feedback.
 While still inside of the protection zone (which extends well past your fence boundary), your dog will continue to receive Emergency Feedback as long as it is moving away from the boundary.